Financial planning tools and services to put you on the path to the future you want

-There are currently more than 5 million people who suffer from Alzheimer’s in the United States.
-And, that number is projected to double as baby boomers age over the next 20 years.
+There are currently more than five million people who suffer from Alzheimer’s disease in the United States.
+This number is projected to double as baby boomers age over the next 20 years.
 So, any decrease in the incidence will be helpful.

 Caring for people with dementia can be a tremendous emotional and financial burden.
-The Rand Corporation has estimated that the financial costs of dementia in the United States range from $159 to $215 billion each year with other research estimating that Medicare covers about $11 billion.
+The Rand Corporation has estimated that the financial costs of dementia in the United States range from $159 to $215 billion each year.

 While the national costs of dementia care are huge, these expenditures can also have a hugely significant impact on your own retirement budget.

-Healthcare is one of the three biggest expenses almost everyone contends with in retirement.
+Healthcare is one of the three biggest expenses almost everyone contends with during retirement.
 And, dementia can more than double your retirement medical spending.
-According to research from Brown University, “The total average cost to care for a person with dementia was more than $321,000 over about five years, compared to an average cost of $137,280 to care for the same person without dementia.”
+According to research from Brown University in 2017, “The total average cost to care for a person with dementia was more than $321,000 over about five years, compared to an average cost of $137,280 to care for the same person without dementia.”

-Worse yet the Brown University research found that people with dementia bear a full 70% of the total healthcare cost associated with mental decline with the balance being paid by Medicare and Medicaid.
+The same research from Brown University found that people with dementia bear a full 70% of the total healthcare cost associated with their mental decline (the remaining balance is typically paid by Medicare and Medicaid).

-The NewRetirement retirement planning calculator has been hailed as the most comprehensive free tool online.
-Once you have set up an account and entered some initial information, you can add a lot of detail and try endless “what if” scenarios.
-On the “Medical” page in “Your Plan,” you can even try out various options for how you might be able to pay for a long term care event like dementia and immediately see how it could impact your finances now and into the future.
+The NewRetirement retirement planning calculator has been hailed as the most comprehensive free tools online.
+Once you’ve set up an account and entered some initial information, you can add a lot of detail and try endless “what if” scenarios.
+On the “Medical” page in “Your Plan,” you can even try out various options for how you might be able to pay for a long-term care event–like dementia–and immediately see how it could impact your finances now and into the future.

-My Grandfather had Alzheimer’s.
-It was kind of scary.
-So much so that 30 years after his death I still often consider whether or not I carry the gene.
-I think my Mother worries about it too.
-She helped care for him and I’ve noticed that she is a tad bit obsessive about eating blueberries and keeping her brain super active.
+My grandfather had Alzheimer’s disease.
+Thirty years after his death, I still often consider whether or not I carry the gene.
+I think my mother worries about it too.
+She helped care for him, and I’ve noticed that she eats a lot of blueberries and tries to keep her brain super active.

-And, in fact, there are a few things that researchers think can improve your chances of avoiding dementia.
-Research by the Lancet Commission on Dementia Prevention and Care found that one third of cases of dementia worldwide could potentially be prevented through better management of lifestyle factors such as smoking, hypertension, depression and hearing loss over the course of a lifetime.
+There are a few things that researchers think can improve your chances of avoiding dementia.
+Research by the Lancet Commission on Dementia Prevention and Care found that one-third of cases of dementia worldwide could potentially be prevented through better management of lifestyle factors, such as smoking, hypertension, depression, and hearing loss over the course of a lifetime.

 Here are a few things to consider:

-Education: The University of Michigan study cited above suggests that education could be a factor.
+The University of Michigan study suggests that education could be a factor.
 They found that the group in the 2012 study had, on average, about one extra year of education than the people studied in the 2000 group.

 The researchers suggest that more education can create a greater “cognitive reserve.”
 People with more education have created enough backup synapses and neurons that they actually can afford to lose a few to Alzheimer’s or dementia without the diseases negatively impacting them.

-Learn a Language: Maybe you are not ready to go back to school to add more years of education.
+Maybe you are not ready to go back to school to add more years of education.
 However, you could learn a language.
-Adding another language may delay Alzheimer’s by more than 4 years.
+Adding another language may delay Alzheimer’s by more than four years.
 Maybe it’s time to retire abroad to help your language acquisition!

-Not sure you want to habla español or parler francais?
+Not sure you want to learn how to speak a new language?
 Learning anything new and engaging in lifelong learning in a meaningful and measurable way should have the same protective effect.

 Don’t like running?
 Any regular exercise is going to help.

-Avoid Stress: Stress whether from loneliness, depression, financial pressure, hearing loss or some other cause may contribute to dementia or Alzheimer’s.
+Stress whether from loneliness, depression, financial pressure, hearing loss, or some other cause may contribute to dementia or Alzheimer’s.
 One study found that people who already had some minor cognitive impairment and who also had high levels of anxiety were 135% more likely to develop Alzheimer’s.

-Eat Like You Are on a Greek Vacation: Remember “The Mediterranean Diet” popular in the 80s and 90s?
-Eating lots of fruit, vegetables, lean protein (especially fish), whole grains, olive oil and legumes and avoiding red meats can reduce the risk of dementia.
+Remember the Mediterranean diet that was popular in the 1980s and 1990s?
+Eating lots of fruit, vegetables, lean protein (especially fish), whole grains, olive oil, and legumes and avoiding red meats can reduce the risk of dementia.

-What About Mom’s Blueberries: Yep!
 Blueberries are on the list of foods that can improve your cognitive functions and help you avoid dementia.
-Other beneficial foods include: leafy greens, cruciferous vegetables, beans, all berries and cherries too, pumpkin, squash, asparagus, tomatoes, carrots, beats and fish.
+Other beneficial foods include leafy greens, cruciferous vegetables, beans, all berries and cherries too, pumpkin, squash, asparagus, tomatoes, carrots, beats, and fish.

-Nuts!: You might not turn nuts if you eat lots of nuts?
-Yes, its true, almonds, cashews, walnuts, hazelnuts, peanuts and pecans could be protective.
+You might not turn nuts if you eat lots of nuts?
+Yes, its true, almonds, cashews, walnuts, hazelnuts, peanuts, and pecans could be protective.